 Eeek!!
 It's October already.
 Where did September go?
 Wait where is 2017 going?
 Sometimes life seems to move so fast and we get wrapped up in the daily grind and we blink and the gardening season is coming to an end.
 There is still work to do in the garden – typical fall clean up, but there are definitely somethings you should avoid.

-Following a series of windy days and storms with high winds in Central Illinois, several homeowners have contacted the Extension office with storm-damaged trees.
-We have received reports on large sections of trees lost, gashes left in the trunks of trees, and large splits in tree trunks.
+Following a series of windy days and storms with high winds in Central Illinois, we have received reports on large sections of trees lost, gashes left in the trunks of trees, and large splits in tree trunks.
 What do you do when a severe windstorm damages your landscape trees?

 This weekend has brought about a long stretch of warm weather, which will last for much of the following week.
 Winter temperatures in the high 60s and even above 70 degrees Fahrenheit for some of our readers, may seem like spring has arrived.
 We must all keep in mind; it's only mid-February!